School districts in Dane County are recognizing how crucial equity is in education.

 A second session of the Dane County Equity Consortium was held Wednesday, Jan.
 15, at Windsor Elementary School.
 DeForest Area School Board President Jan Berg got a lot out of it.

-“My takeaways … (are) that equity is an important and urgent topic; that it is time for systemic, sustainable change to occur; that the DASD and the other Dane County school districts are committed to addressing inequities; that workshops such as these help us learn, to learn from each other, to share information, to move forward together, and support each other’s efforts; and that this is hard work that requires time and thought,” said Berg.
+“My takeaways from last night [are] that equity is an important and urgent topic; that it is time for systemic, sustainable change to occur; that the DASD and the other Dane County school districts are committed to addressing inequities; that workshops such as these help us learn, to learn from each other, to share information, to move forward together, and support each other’s efforts; and that this is hard work that requires time and thought,” said Berg.

-Area school board members and officials met to go over equity issues in schools and work to even the playing field for minority students.
+Area school board members and officials met at Windsor Elementary to go over equity issues in schools and work to even the playing field for minority students.
 They focused on studying some of their own policies to see if they were falling short as far as equity is concerned.

 Members of the DeForest Area School Board attended the event and brought two policies for review: one regarding district-sponsored clubs and the other targeting suspensions and expulsions.
 The consortium is expected to continue its equity work with more such sessions.